Do you ever miss God?

 Most importantly of all, Jesus only cited Himself and God as authority.
 He did not mention the laws or dictates that were to come after.
 He did not even mention teachers that were to come after.
 He was the Way the Truth and the Light.
 Period.
 Knowledge of Him is to be found from Him and from the Comforter, the Holy Spirit that He sent to His people - nothing more is required than God!

-Despite the many amazing and uplifting contributions he made to the practice of Christianity, Paul simply was not entitled to make rulings that contradict the practices of the Christ, or limit the access of ANY to Christ, or determine in what manner Christ is allowed to commission His lambs.
-Regardless of who was receiving which letter and what motivation he had, Paul simply was not the way, nor was he the truth.
-And when I read contradiction, when I hear adherence to a law that was not established by God incarnate, that is selectively practiced OVER and instead of what Jesus himself advocated, I revert to my base.
+Despite the many amazing and uplifting contributions ANYONE since Christ has made to the practice of Christianity, absolutely no one is entitled to make rulings that contradict the practices of the Christ, or limit the access of ANY to Christ, or determine in what manner Christ is allowed to commission His lambs.
+Regardless of circumstances, only Christ WAS the truth.
+And when I read contradiction, when I hear adherence to a law that was not established by God incarnate, that is selectively practiced OVER and instead of what Jesus himself advocated, I MUST reject it.
 I am a Christian.
 I follow the Christ.
-All other things fall aside if they stand in opposition to the lessons Jesus offers me and the directions the spiritual winds of the Holy Spirit blow me.
-And as a woman, I am very thankful.
+All other things fall aside if they stand in opposition to the lessons Jesus offers me.
+And as a woman, I am very deeply thankful.

 A final thought to ponder: What does 'Mary' mean in Hebrew?